ScottN13/boxpyShell/README.md

 # Installation
-You can use the latest release (dev or release build) [there is none at the moment]
+You can use the latest release (dev or release build) [there is none at the moment] Don't have all the modules?
+Run the installer.py script.
+From there, after it's done, you will enter the updater.

 ## Installers
 Default Windows installers.